 T2/FLAIR hyperintensities foci are again demonstrated scattered through the supratentorial white matter, in a non-specific pattern, most probably related with chronic small vessel ischemic disease.

 Conclusion: Stable appearance of the right temporal lobe small cystic lesion for four years almost certainly representing an anterior temporal lobe perivascular space, which unlike perivascular spaces elsewhere often have some surrounding flair signal abnormality [1-2].
 A DNET remains a possibility but is thought much less likely.

-This case illustrates a newly recognised diagnosis, an anterior temporal lobe perivascular space, which corresponds to a special variant of tumefactive perivascular spaces that can mimic cystic tumours with surrounding oedema.
+This case illustrates a newly recognized diagnosis, an anterior temporal lobe perivascular space, which corresponds to a special variant of tumefactive perivascular spaces that can mimic cystic tumors with surrounding edema.